amberbase/amberbase/docs/collections.md

     });
 ```

 It usually makes sense to combine the `access tags` concept with a code based `accessRights` calculation, to compare the properties of the document that protects it from being viewed in the case that it is updated or deleted.
+> Important note: Tags need to be at least 3 characters long due to them being stored in the fulltext index!